San Juan Capistrano, California

-San Juan Capistrano (Spanish for "St. John of Capistrano") is a city in Orange County, California, located along the Orange Coast.
-The population was 34,593 at the 2010 census.
+San Juan Capistrano (san-_-hwaan-_-cap-ih-STRAH-noh; also known colloquially as San Juan or SJC) is a city in southern Orange County, California, United States.
+The population was 35,253 at the 2020 Census.

-San Juan Capistrano was founded by the Spanish in 1776, when St. Junípero Serra established Mission San Juan Capistrano.
-Extensive damage caused by the 1812 Capistrano earthquake caused the community to decline.
+Named for Saint John of Capistrano, San Juan Capistrano was founded by the Spanish in 1776, when Father Junípero Serra established Mission San Juan Capistrano.
+Extensive damage caused by an earthquake in 1812 caused the community to decline.
 Following the Mexican secularization act of 1833, the mission village officially became a town and was briefly renamed as San Juan de Argüello.
-Following the American Conquest of California, San Juan remained a small, rural town until the 20th century; the restoration of the mission in the 1910–20s transformed the town into a tourist destination and a backdrop for Hollywood films.
+After the American conquest of California, San Juan remained a small, rural town until the 20th century; the restoration of the mission in the 1910s–20s transformed the town into a tourist destination and a backdrop for Hollywood films.

 History

 Indigenous

 The region was populated by the Acjachemen, referred to by the Spanish as Juaneños, an Indigenous Californian nation.
 They lived in the area for approximately 10,000 years, with some of their oldest villages being confirmed as over 9,600 years old.
 The mother village of Putuidem was located in what is now San Juan Capistrano, as well as the village of Acjacheme.